TritonDataCenter/rfd/rfd/0112/README.md

 There would be a separate table of statistics describing:

-- the scope, which would either be an account uuid or a tombstone directory
+- a scope, which would either be an account uuid or a tombstone directory
-- the number of objects
+- the number of objects in that scope
 - the sum of logical sizes of these objects
 - the sum of physical sizes of these objects